History of Australian cricket from 1970–71 to 1985

-This article is part of a series on the history of Australian cricket; it covers the period from the 1970–71 season until 1985.
-Notable Australian players during this period include brothers Ian and Greg Chappell, Jeff Thomson, Dennis Lillee, Rod Marsh and Doug Walters.
+In the history of Australian cricket from the 1970–71 season until 1985, notable Australian players include brothers Ian and Greg Chappell, Jeff Thomson, Dennis Lillee, Rod Marsh and Doug Walters.

 Events

 The key event in this period was the advent of World Series Cricket, which ran from 1977 to 1979.

 Domestic cricket

 Western Australia had a very strong team during this period when they won the Sheffield Shield seven times.